Tolsager/LoopQv2/README.md

 When the paths are set, run 'train_main_model.py' to train the model for 20 epochs and save the best model as 'best_model.pt'.
-To increase accuracy, go to 'train_main_model.py' and add the following arguments to the function call in the last line of the script: retrain_from='best_model.pt'.
+To increase accuracy, go to 'train_main_model.py' and add the following arguments to the function call in the last line of the script: retrain_from='best_model.pt' or use the functional call below:
- Optionally change the function call with this:

  ```
  train_model(model, transforms_train, transforms_cv, augmentations, retrain_from='best_model.pt', max_epochs=5,